eclipse-archived/ceylon-lang.org/documentation/1.2/reference/structure/class.md

 The class *initializer* executes when instances of the class are created (also known as *class instantiation*).
-The parameters to the initializer are specified in parenthesis after the name of the class in the `class` declaration.
+The parameters to the initializer (if any) are specified in parenthesis after the name of the class in the `class` declaration.

 The body of a class must *definitely initialize* every member of the class.
 The following code will be rejected by the compiler because if `bool`